 The HLGU Southern Baptist Heritage 50% Tuition Scholarship is available to current high school and homeschool seniors, as well as transfer students who are new to the HLGU campus.
 Eligible students must be an active member of a Southern Baptist church (church recommendation required), meet all admissions guidelines, be a residential student at HLGU, be enrolled as a full-time degree-seeking student, and pay tuition and housing deposits.
-The HLGU Southern Baptist Heritage 50% Tuition Scholarship cannot be combined with additional HLGU scholarships and is available to fall and spring semester students only.
-Renewable: Available for 8 consecutive semesters, to include full-time enrollment and maintaining a CGPA of 2.0.
+The HLGU Southern Baptist Heritage 50% Tuition Scholarship will be combined with other HLGU scholarships to equal 50% of tuition.
+It is available to fall and spring semester students only.
+Renewable: Available for 10 consecutive semesters, to include full-time enrollment and maintaining a CGPA of 2.0.
 Eligibility is determined at the end of each semester.